cherenkov-plenoscope/mctracer/README.md

 # mctraer

-mctracer is short for Monte Carlo Ray traceing.
+mctracer is short for Monte Carlo Ray Traceing.

-## installation on Ubuntu 14 LTS
+## installation on a fresh Ubuntu 14 LTS Desktop
+Installation tested on a fresh Ububtu 14.04 LTS VM on 19 Sep 2015.

+### tools needed to get and build mctracer:
+* git
+* cmake

-### dependencies:
+### dependencies of mctracer:
-If on Ubuntu (14.04), you can install the dependencies using synaptic, just install these:

 * libopencv-dev
 * libgtest-dev